austral/austral.github.io/spec/rationale-error-handling.md

    resources that are not cleaned up by the program will not be reclaimed by anything.

-2. **Testing**.
-In a testing framework, we often want to test that a function will not fail on certain inputs, or that it will definitely fail on certain others.
+2. **Testing:** In a testing framework, we often want to test that a function will not fail on certain inputs, or that it will definitely fail on certain others.
+For example, we may want to test that a function correctly aborts on values that don't satisfy some precondition.

-   For example, `JUnit` provides `assertThrows` (but not `assertDoesNotThrow`) for this purpose.
+   `JUnit`, for example, provides `assertThrows` for this purpose.

-   If contract violations terminate the program, then the only way to write an `assertViolatesContract` or `assertDoesNotViolateContract` function is to fork the process, run the function in the child process, and have the parent process observe whether or not it crashes. )This is expensive.
+   If contract violations terminate the program, then the only way to write an `assertAborts` function is to fork the process, run the function in the child process, and have the parent process observe whether or not it crashes.
+This is expensive.
+And if we don't implement this, a contract violation will crash the entire unit testing process.

-   Arguably this is not too great a problem: we're still implicitly testing for contract violations every time we call the function we wish to test in the context of a unit test.
-The problem is that failures related to contract violations will not be reported by the testing framework's mechanisms, rather, they will crash the test process itself.
+   This is a problem because, while we are implicitly "testing" for contract violations whenever a function is called, it is still good to have explicit unit tests that we can point to in order to prove that a function does indeed reject certain kinds of values.

-3. **Exporting Code**.
-When exporting code through the FFI, terminating the program on contract violations is less than polite.
+3. **Exporting Code:** When exporting code through the FFI, terminating the program on contract violations is less than polite.

    If we write a library and export its functionality through the FFI so it is